HL7/FHIRPath/spec/fluentpath.md

 	'11/30/1972'.replace('\\b(?<month>\\d{1,2})/(?<day>\\d{1,2})/(?<year>\\d{2,4})\\b',
            '${day}-${month}-${year}')

-> Note: All platforms will use their native regular expression implementations, which will commonly be close to the regular expressions in Perl 5, however there are always small differences.
-I don't think we can prescribe any "common" dialect for FluentPath.
+> Note: Platforms will typically use native regular expression implementations.
+These are typically fairly similar, but there will always be small differences.
+As such, FluentPath does not prescribe a particular dialect, but recommends the use of the dialect defined by as part of [XML Schema 1.1](https://www.w3.org/TR/xmlschema11-2/#regexs) as the dialect most likely to be broadly supported and understood.

 #### length() : integer
 If the input collection contains a single item of type string, the function will return the length of the string.